DLT-developers-NFT-project/dlt-dev-nft-project/README.md

 In case you have any problems setting up the project, you can contact one of the GitHub study group ([Varsha Domb](https://github.com/varshadproject), [Haimanot Bobosha](https://github.com/Haimanot27), [Madhu Bhatia](https://github.com/immadhu), [Lena Hierzi](https://github.com/GigaHierz) or [Irmak Yolcu](https://github.com/irmakyolcu))

 Check our this [file ](https://github.com/GigaHierz/dlt-dev-nft-project/blob/main/gitWorkshops/setting-up-project.md) to get startet.
 Here we will explain you how to open this project on your computer and add changes everybody will be able to see.
+In the folder `git-workshops` there is a [file ](https://github.com/GigaHierz/dlt-dev-nft-project/blob/main/gitWorkshops/setting-up-project.md) about setting up the technology and tools you will need to participate as well as 2 files so far, which resume the tutorials ([tutorial 1 ](https://github.com/GigaHierz/dlt-dev-nft-project/blob/main/gitWorkshops/1-git-hub-basics.md), [tutorial 2 ](https://github.com/GigaHierz/dlt-dev-nft-project/blob/main/gitWorkshops/2-git-hub-branches.md)) we did so far.
+For every newcomer they are a possibility to catch up.
+We will have maybe some more workshops where we will go through them.

+Also checkout the cheatsheets in the `chat-sheet` folder.
+And feel free to add any that you might find helpfull.

 ## Participants